 But no aquatic ninja skills can save bettas from the ultimate end that awaits us all.
 Ashes to ashes; fish flakes to fish flakes.
 One minute you’re swimming merrily along, the next you’re belly-up and stuck to the filter intake.

 I’ve been there, with bettas and other species of fish.
-All you can do it take an analytical view of your fish-keeping habits and try to puzzle out whether or not you made a key error somewhere along the line.
-In some cases you’ve done nothing wrong.
+All you can do is take an analytical view of your fish-keeping habits and try to puzzle out whether or not you made a key error somewhere along the line.
+In some cases, you’ve done nothing wrong.
 Just like other pets, and even people, fish can suffer from congenital issues that shorten their lives.

 1. Poor Water Conditions

 Dirty water is one of the quickest ways to doom any fish tank.
 And it doesn’t even have to be visibly dirty.
 Chemicals from decomposing fish waste and uneaten food can contaminate your tank, rendering the water toxic.

 Betta fish have a reputation for surviving in harsh environments where most fish would perish.
 This is because they are anabantids.
 They have evolved the ability to take gulps of air from above the water when the water itself is polluted and low in oxygen.

 Sadly, this is also what makes people think it is okay to keep bettas in bowls and tiny tanks.
 Sure, he’ll survive for a while.
 But small volumes of water pollute very quickly, and it won’t be long before he is feeling the negative effects of poor water conditions.
 Fin rot and other diseases may be the result, as well as a marked increase in stress that will shorten his life.

 Here are four things you can do to avoid this situation:

 - Choose at least a 5-gallon tank.
 This not only means a better living space for your fish, but the tank will be easier to maintain.